 Alternatively, for most companies, we would recommend looking at cloud-based solutions from third-party providers that enable you to integrate APIs to create a multi-layered defense that is developed solely around the needs of your business.

 Some might find a complete end-to-end solution easier.
 With an end-to-end solution, maintenance and upgrades happen when needed – but the multi-layered approach gives you complete control and flexibility over your prevention arsenal without any heavy fees or commitments.

 How to Screen For Bad IDs

-We’ve already extensively covered how SEON’s tools like digital footprint analysis, data enrichment and dynamic friction can help, especially in the context of onboarding users with zero friction.
+We’ve already extensively covered how SEON’s tools like digital footprint analysis, data enrichment, and dynamic friction can help, especially in the context of onboarding users with zero friction.

-- A new user transfers hundreds of small sums to their account, and withdraws them in bulk.
+- A new user transfers hundreds of small sums to their account and withdraws them in bulk.

-- Money seems to be deposited and withdrawn too quickly
+- Money seems to be deposited and withdrawn too quickly.

-SEON monitors every user action on their platform, and the exchange has set up a custom rule in the Scoring Engine that is triggered when a customer deposits more than 2500€.
+SEON monitors every user’s action on their platform, and the crypto exchange has set up a custom rule in the Scoring Engine that is triggered whenever a customer deposits more than €2500.
 The transaction is automatically paused, and the team receives a notification directly in Slack, so they can immediately act by asking further questions or performing a manual review.

 Combining Anti Fraud, AML and KYC in One

 One of the main challenges of AML tools is that financial institutions believe they need to increase their hiring of specialists.
 Yet this can be costly and overwhelming and doesn’t necessarily work at scale, as it could result in more false positives.